Test: are you a short-term thinker?

 Write the number down in the top-left box of your table.

-You’ve been out (to the pub, cinema or a concert) last night and had a great time, although you should have been studying, according to you long term planning.
+You’ve been out (to the pub, cinema) or you were hanging out at home.
+You had a great time, it was very enjoyable, although you should have been studying, according to you long term planning.
 How content would you be with this situation?

 Write the number down in the bottom-right box of your table.

-Over the phone a friend invites you for a tempting evening out (to the pub, cinema or a concert).
+A friend invites you for a tempting evening out (to the pub, cinema).
 You decide to stay home to study (following your study planning).
 That night you are really studying hard!
 How content would you be about that night?

 Write the number down in the bottom-left box of your table.